-Biden to nominate a four-star Army general for secretary of defense
+Biden to nominate retired four-star Army general Lloyd Austin for secretary of defense

+If confirmed by the Senate, Austin would be the first Black leader of the Pentagon

-President-elect Joe Biden will nominate retired four-star Army general Lloyd J. Austin to be secretary of defense, according to four people familiar with the decision.
-If confirmed by the Senate, Austin would be the first Black leader of the Pentagon.
+President-elect Joe Biden will nominate retired four-star general Lloyd Austin to serve as secretary of defense in his administration, multiple sources with knowledge of the matter told Fox News on Monday night.

+Biden’s long-standing relationship with Austin was a key factor in his selection, a source with knowledge of the matter told Fox News’ Peter Doocy.
+Austin served as commander of U.S. and coalition forces in Iraq during President Obama’s first term in office.

-Biden selected Austin over the longtime front-runner candidate, Michele Flournoy, a former senior Pentagon official and Biden supporter who would have been the first woman to serve as defense secretary.
-Biden also had considered Jeh Johnson, a former Pentagon general counsel and former secretary of homeland defense.
+Austin was tapped for the secretary of defense role over Michele Flournoy, a former senior Pentagon official who had been considered a frontrunner for the position.
+A former top military official in both the Clinton and Obama administration, Flournoy was said to be on the short list of candidates for secretary of state had Hillary Clinton won the White House in 2016.

-The impending nomination of Austin was confirmed by four people with knowledge of the pick who spoke to The Associated Press on condition of anonymity because the selection hadn't been formally announced.
+Biden also had considered Jeh Johnson, a former Pentagon general counsel and former secretary of homeland security.

 As a career military officer, the 67-year-old Austin is likely to face opposition from some in Congress and in the defense establishment who believe in drawing a clear line between civilian and military leadership of the Pentagon.
 Although many previous defense secretaries have served briefly in the military, only two — George C. Marshall and James Mattis — have been career officers.
 Marshall also served as secretary of state.